Argentina legend Diego Maradona recovering after successful brain surgery, personal doctor confirms | Goal.com

 Maradona has suffered a number of health issues since retiring from football, twice undergoing gastric bypass surgery after becoming dangerously overweight, and falling ill at the 2018 World Cup in Russia.

-He took in another spell in hospital the following year due to internal bleeding of the stomach, with his daughter Gianinna raising fears that her father was being "killed from the inside" by continuing his career in coaching on social media.
+He took in another spell in hospital the following year due to internal bleeding of the stomach, with his daughter Gianinna raising fears on social media that her father was being "killed from the inside" by continuing his career in coaching.

 Maradona dismissed her concerns in his own Instagram post, stating: "I'm not dying at all.
 I sleep peacefully because I am working.
 I don't know what Gianinna meant.